-3.1 Injection of False Data against State Estimation
+A. In Grid False Data Injection against State Estimation

-We established the least-exertion attack prototype, which proficiently classifies the optimum set of meters to takeoff attacks due to injection of false data for a fixed number of state variables.
+In the least-exertion attack prototype,which proficiently classifies the optimum set of meters to takeoff attacks due to injection of false data for a fixed number of state variables.
 We also established an exploratory algorithm to develop the results efficiently.
 The simple idea is listed as follows: the large power grid network is split up into a number of overlying areas; the brute-force search method is used to recognize the optimum set of meters for specific small areas and derive the optimum set of meters for the whole network.